Day 682: Surrender

 Throughout the pandemic, the political right started accusing liberals of some kind of perverse Stockholm syndrome (itself a perverse accusation), as though those on the left had become comfortable with the restrictions on their basic rights.

-Becoming aware that you’re living through a strange moment, realizing that you’re tired of living through history” as the meme goes, is my most lasting memory of the pandemic—exemplified by that picture above when Flo and I were on our way to Copenhagen and had to eat lunch in the pouring rain: We had only received our first dose of the vaccine and weren’t allowed into the restaurant, instead sitting on the terrace overlooking the sea as rainwater collected in our pasta dish.
+Becoming aware that you’re living through a strange moment, realizing that you’re “tired of living through history” as the meme goes, is my most lasting memory of the pandemic—exemplified by that picture above when Flo and I were cycling to Copenhagen and had to eat dinner in the pouring rain: We had only received one dose of the vaccine and therefore weren’t allowed into the restaurant.
+Instead, we sat on the rainy terrace, overlooking the sea while rainwater collected in our pasta dishes.

 The past days I’ve been mulling over this decision, and I haven’t been able to come up with any memories of historical parallels in my lifetime: Any other events where the government declared an ongoing problem to be over, as though it was trying to bend reality to its will.1